The body is a microcosm of the cosmos.

 Why We Connect to the Element of Fire

 Fire gives the impetus to burn off impurities and shift our current mental/physical/emotional state.

 Bringing fire into the flow of your yoga class will help the muscles stay supple and strong to support you in life.
-Holding yoga poses for a longer time and pranayamas such as Kapalabhati (skull shining) breath build heat and strengthen the core.
+Holding yoga poses longer, and pranayamas such as Kapalabhati (skull shining) breaths build heat and strengthen the core.